mbernste/mbernste.github.io/_posts/2025-02-22-Art_of_War_part2.md

 ------------------------

 **The general rule for use of the military is that it is better to keep a nation intact than to destroy it.
 It is better to keep an army intact than to destroy it, better to keep a division intact than to destroy it, better to keep a battalion intact than to destroy it, better to keep a unit intact than to destroy it.**

+* Sun Tzu lays out a fundamental principal: Avoid destruction.
+Not only is this an ethical and moral principal, but a strategically advantageous one as well.

+**If you can keep the opponent’s nation intact, then your own nation will also be intact.
+So this is best.**

+Destruction requires the expenditure of energy and will weaken one's self.
+Destruction will evoke a violent and commensurate response from one's enemy and thus incurs risk.
+Destruction also seeds an enemy's anger and may galvanize the enemy.

+**This means that killing is not the important thing.**

+In a conflict, the most important thing is the outcome, not necessarily the means by which that outcome is achieved.
+The act of killing, and destruction more generally, is such an extreme and consequential act; it should be treated with the utmost respect.

+**Therefore those who win every battle are not really skillful—those who render others’ armies helpless without fighting are the best of all.**